 A simple explanation

-Psoriasis (sor-i’ah-sis) is a long-term (chronic) scaling disease of the skin, which affects 2% to 3% of the UK population – up to 1.8 million people.
+Psoriasis (sor-i’ah-sis) is a long-term (chronic) scaling disease of the skin which affects around 1 in 50 people, which is about 1.3 million, or around 2% of the UK population.
 IT IS NOT CONTAGIOUS and you cannot catch psoriasis from someone else.
-It appears as red, raised scaly patches known as plaques.
-Any part of the skin surface may be involved, but the plaques most commonly appear on the elbows, knees and scalp.
-It can be itchy, but is not usually painful.
-Nail changes, including pitting and ridging, are present in 40% to 50% of people with psoriasis and around 30% of people (particularly those with moderate to severe psoriasis) will develop psoriatic arthritis.
-This can cause swelling and stiffness in the joints or stiffness in the lower back.
+It usually appears as red, raised, scaly patches known as plaques.
+Any part of the skin surface may be involved but the plaques most commonly appear on the elbows, knees and scalp.
+It can be itchy but is not usually painful.
+Nail changes, including pitting and ridging, are present in nearly half (40%-50%) of all those who have psoriasis.

-Moderate psoriasis (15% of people) causes more of the skin to be affected and is widespread but, again, can usually be controlled with self-management under the supervision of a GP or nurse.
+Moderate psoriasis is when more skin is affected and visually it becomes more obvious.
+Around 200,000 people in the UK have moderate psoriasis which is about 3 out of 20 of those affected (15%).
+Moderate psoriasis is more widespread but, again, can usually be controlled with self-management under the supervision of a GP or nurse.

-Severe psoriasis (5% of people) results in large areas being covered with psoriasis; the condition becomes difficult to self-manage or no longer responds to treatment.
+Severe psoriasis begins to become more of a problem for those affected which is about 65,000 people in the UK or 1 out of 20 (5%).
+When psoriasis becomes severe, large areas become covered with psoriasis; the condition becomes difficult to self-manage or no longer responds to treatment.
 At this stage referral to secondary care at a local hospital outpatient department, or in extreme cases, an inpatient stay may be felt necessary in order to provide the most suitable (optimum) care and monitoring.

 Normally a skin cell matures in 21 to 28 days.
 During this time it travels to the surface of the skin, where it is lost in a constant, invisible shedding of dead cells.
 In patches of psoriasis the turnover of skin cells is much faster, around four to seven days, and this means that even live cells can reach the surface and accumulate with dead cells.
 It is thought that cells in the immune system (T cells) become overactive, leading to rapid growth of skin cells and the formation of psoriatic plaques.
 The extent of psoriasis and how it affects an individual varies from person to person.
 Some may only be mildly affected with a tiny patch hidden away which does not bother them, while others may have large, visible areas of skin involved that significantly affect daily life and relationships.
 The process is the same wherever it occurs on the body.
 There are some factors that trigger flares of psoriasis including infection, stress, alcohol and smoking.
 Obesity is also linked to psoriasis and maintaining a healthy weight can reduce the severity of the disease.